mosip/documentation/docs/pre-registration-developer-setup.md

 5. Restart Kubernetes Pods:
    * In [dev.mosip.net](https://dev.mosip.net) Goto `K8s Dashboard - MZ` to access Kubernetes.
-   * Sign In using Token: Get the kubernetes Sign in Token from `MOSIP Confluence Environment Details` page.
-   * Get the required `Token MZ Dashboard K8` for required environment.
-   * In Kubernetes goto Pods section.
-   * Search Prereg ->  Restart required pre-registration Pods to get the latest Docker Image.

 6. Test the changes in UI, Perform Sanity Testing.